 Having previously held teaching and research positions in the US, Canada and New Zealand, Professor Morley’s research focuses on time-series applications in macroeconomics, finance and international finance.

 Professor Wailes has led the digital transformation of the UNSW Business School.
 He is currently developing new ways to use technologies to enhance our student learning experience.

 With research interests in corporate financial strategy and international finance, Professor Adam teaches in the AGSM and oversees the strategic direction of our postgraduate coursework programs.

 Professor Cheng teaches in a range of undergraduate and postgraduate management accounting courses.
 She joined the Business School in 1998, and her research focuses on behavioural management accounting.

-Associate Professor Parwada’s teaching and research interests include funds management and international capital flows.
+Professor Parwada’s teaching and research interests include funds management and international capital flows.
 He has previously held visiting positions in Germany and the USA.

 Professor Ghosh’s research is primarily in two areas: industrial organisation and international trade.
 His work has appeared in top journals including RAND Journal of Economics and Economic Theory, among others.

 Professor Finnegan has conducted research into software and processes for engaging with online communities and received an Australian Research Council Discovery grant.